1964

 Human RCTs

-Where THC has real, measured benefit — the number is the finding, not the hope.
-These are the lanes where the evidence is strongest.
+Where THC has real, measured benefit in controlled trials — the number is the finding, not the hope.

 Chemo nausea & vomiting